-A significant correlation was observed between the C-ReSQue and PMIR-IO (r = .15, p < .05).
-Likewise, indicating that the adult version of the measure is more reflective of the negative emotional aspects of religious obligations.
+Notably, stronger correlations were observed between the A-ReSQue and PMIR-IO (r = .36, p < .01) indicating that the adult version of the measure is more reflective of the negative emotional aspects of religious obligations.
 Moreover, all but the A-Eschatological Anxiety subscale of the A-ReSQue demonstrated significant correlations with the PMIR-IO.
 Specifically, A-Theophobia (r=.30, P<.01), A-Religious Obligations (r=.21, P<.01), A-Forbidden love (r=.25, P<.01), A-Theocentric Conditional beliefs (r=.26, P<.01) showed the stronger correlations, while Theocentric Core Beliefs (r=.134, P<.05) exhibited a lower correlation coefficient.